se4ai/se4ai.github.io/docs/abc/data.md

 - Symbolic column have one range per symbolic value; eg.. for _outlook_, its ranges are _overcast_, _rainy_, and _sunny_.
-_ For numeric columns, ranges can be inferred.
+- For numeric columns, ranges can be inferred.
+For e

 ![](/img/abcdatatemp.png)